-Date Material resolution Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company Proposed issuance of employee stock option certificates for 2021 by the Company Discussion about the 2021 salary adjustment plan of the Company and its subsidiaries 27 September 2021 Proposed endorsements and guarantees for Eastern Asia Technology (HK) Limited by the Company Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company 25 October 2021 Change in the certified public accountant in line with the internal adjustment of Deloitte &amp; Touche Taiwan Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company Whether the Company had any disguised financing facilities as at 30 September 2021 Proposed disposal of the shares of HT Precision Technologies, Inc. held by ETT to Eastern Asia Technology (HK) 5 November 2021 Consolidated financial statements of the Company for the third quarter of 2021 Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company Proposed endorsements and guarantees for Eastern Asia Technology (HK) Limited by the Company Proposed renewal of the liability insurance for Directors, supervisors and 14 December 2021 managers Proposed approval for the 2022 operating plan of the Company Preparation of 2022 budgetary of the Company Approval of the pre-sale and pre-purchase forward foreign exchange operation, with the total authorized amount of not exceeding US\$40,000,000 Proposed approval for the 2022 audit plan of the Company Proposed second capital increase in cash for 2021 by Eastech (Huizhou) Co., Ltd. Proposed endorsements and guarantees for Eastern Asia Technology (HK) Limited by the Company Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company Proposed endorsements and guarantees for Eastech (VN) Company Limited by the Company Proposed amendments to the internal control system of the Company Proposed amendments to the recovery and cancellation of the Restricted Shares of employees and reduction of capital by the Company Principles of 2021 bonus distribution and distribution amount of the year-end bonus for the managers Proposed renewal of the China Trust's short-term facility Submission of the Cayman Annual Declaration and Economic Substance Report 21 January 2022 Proposed renewal of the EnTie Bank's mid-term and long-term credit facility Proposed second issuance of employee stock option certificates for 2021 by the Company 25 February 2022 1.
+Date Material resolution 7.
+Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company 8.
+Proposed issuance of employee stock option certificates for 2021 by the Company 9.
+Discussion about the 2021 salary adjustment plan of the Company and its subsidiaries 27 September 2021 Proposed endorsements and guarantees for Eastern Asia Technology (HK) Limited by the Company Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company 25 October 2021 Change in the certified public accountant in line with the internal adjustment of Deloitte & Touche Taiwan Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company Whether the Company had any disguised financing facilities as at 30 September 2021 Proposed disposal of the shares of HT Precision Technologies, Inc. held by ETT to Eastern Asia Technology (HK) 5 November 2021 3.
+Consolidated financial statements of the Company for the third quarter of 2021 4.
+Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company 5.
+Proposed endorsements and guarantees for Eastern Asia Technology (HK) Limited by the Company 6.
+Proposed renewal of the liability insurance for Directors, supervisors and managers 14 December 2021 Proposed approval for the 2022 operating plan of the Company Preparation of 2022 budgetary of the Company Approval of the pre-sale and pre-purchase forward foreign exchange operation, with the total authorized amount of not exceeding US\$40,000,000 Proposed approval for the 2022 audit plan of the Company Proposed second capital increase in cash for 2021 by Eastech (Huizhou) Co., Ltd. Proposed endorsements and guarantees for Eastern Asia Technology (HK) Limited by the Company Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company Proposed endorsements and guarantees for Eastech (VN) Company Limited by the Company Proposed amendments to the internal control system of the Company Resolution in relation to the recovery and cancellation of the Restricted Shares of employees and reduction of capital by the Company Proposed issuance of employee stock option certificates by the Company Principles of 2021 bonus distribution and distribution amount of the year-end bonus for the managers Proposed renewal of the China Trust's short-term facility Submission of the Cayman Annual Declaration and Economic Substance Report 21 January 2022 Proposed renewal of the EnTie Bank's mid-term and long-term credit facility Proposed second issuance of employee stock option certificates for 2021 by the Company 25 February 2022 1.
 Whether the Company had any disguised financing facilities as at 31 January